vaibhzz101/Briefly-URL-Shortner/README.md

 #### Start the server by running `npm run server`.
 ## Usage
+  - To sign in or sign up with Google or GitHub, click the corresponding button on the login page and follow the prompts.
-- Once the server is running, you can use the URL shortener by entering a long URL in the input field on the homepage and clicking the "Shorten" button.
+  - Once the server is running, you can use the URL shortener by entering a long URL in the input field on the dashboard and clicking the "Shrink" button.
 The application will generate a short URL that you can use to redirect to the original long URL.

-- To sign in or sign up with Google or GitHub, click the corresponding button on the login page and follow the prompts.

  - To access the admin dashboard, navigate to /admin in your web browser and enter the admin username and password that you specified in the .env file.
 From the dashboard, you can view a list of all the users and links, delete users, and delete links.

 ## API Documentation
 POST ```/url/shorturl```